MrHedmad/kerblam/docs/src/manual/dockerfiles.md

 '[best practices while writing dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)' by Docker.

-### Docker images are named based on the pipeline name
+### Docker images are named based on the workflow name
-If you run `kerblam run my_pipeline` twice, the same container is built to run the pipeline twice, meaning that caching will make your execution quite fast if you place the `COPY . .` directive near the bottom of the dockerfile.
+If you run `kerblam run my_workflow` twice, the same container is built to run the workflow twice, meaning that caching will make your execution quite fast if you place the `COPY . .` directive near the bottom of the dockerfile.

 This way, you can essentially work exclusively in docker and never install anything locally.

-Kerblam! will name the containers for the pipelines as `<pipeline name>_kerblam_runtime`.
+Kerblam! will name the containers for the workflows as `<workflow name>_kerblam_runtime`.
+For example, the container for `my_workflow.sh` will be `my_workflow_kerblam_runtime`.